CosminCiociu/test/README.md

 You can see the in the api.php file or run docker-compose exec app php artisan route:list In the controllers, for the post/put methods, you can see my json body content commented

-I used laravel/sanctum for authentication
+I used laravel/sanctum for authentication.
+For accessing the routes protected by the bundle, you will need to add to your request the token generated with login/register api

 I didn't made a ManyToMany relationship between projects and employees but beside that, I think I covered all the rest